Halo (DC Comics)

-Halo (Gabrielle Doe) is a superheroine appearing in comic books published by DC Comics.
+Halo (Gabrielle Doe) is a superheroine appearing in American comic books published by DC Comics.
 She first appeared in a special insert in The Brave and the Bold #200 (July 1983) and was created by Mike W. Barr and Jim Aparo.

 The character's origin involves spirit possession, with an alien being resurrected and possessing the body of a recently murdered woman.
-The alien resurrected the woman.
-Halo initially suffers from amnesia, having no access to the memories of either the alien or the human host.
+Halo initially has amnesia, having no access to the memories of either the alien or the human host.

 Halo has made limited appearances in other media, primarily in association with the Outsiders.
 Zehra Fazal voices Halo in Young Justice, where she is depicted as a Quraci refugee named Gabrielle Daou who was possessed by a Mother Box rather than an Aurakle.

 Publication history

 Halo first appeared in The Brave and the Bold #200 (July 1983), and was created by writer Mike W. Barr and artist Jim Aparo.

 Barr spoke on the genesis for the character, stating:

 "Feeling that an attractive ingénue as a team member never hurt sales with what in those days was presumed to be a largely male audience I reached back to my fan days, and more specifically Batman #134 recalling the cover story "The Rainbow Creature!", about a being whose different auras each had a different power.
 Combining these ideas gave us Halo".